prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 2. The judge-rapporteur shall decide whether and to what extent simultaneous interpretation is appropriate and shall instruct the Registry to make all necessary arrangements for simultaneous interpretation.
 In the event that the judge-rapporteur refuses to order simultaneous interpretation the parties may request arran gements to be made, so far as practically possible, for simultaneous interpretation at their cost.

-3. The judge-rapporteur may decide o f his own motion to order simultaneous interpretation and shall instruct the Registry and inform the parties accordingly .
+3. The judge-rapporteur may decide o f his own motion to order simultaneous interpretation and shall instruct the Registry and inform the parties accordingly.

 4. A party wishing to engage an interpreter at its own expense shall inform the Registry at the latest two weeks before the oral hearing.

-5. Costs for simultaneous interpretation are costs of the proceedings to be decided upon under Rule 150 except where a party enga ges an interpreter at it s own expense under paragraph  4; these costs are borne solely by that  party .
+5. Costs for simultaneous interpretation are costs of the proceedings to be decided upon under Rule 150 except where a party enga ges an interpreter at it s own expense under paragraph  4; these costs are borne solely by that  party.

 Relation with Agreement: Article 51(2)